microsoft/MixedRealityToolkit-Unity/Documentation/README_Button.md

 An **Icon Set** is a shared set of icon assets used by the `ButtonConfigHelper` component.
 Three icon *styles* are supported.
 * **Quad** icons are rendered on a quad using a `MeshRenderer`.
 This is the default icon style.
 * **Sprite** icons are rendered using a `SpriteRenderer`.
 This is useful if you prefer to import your icons as a sprite sheet, or if you want your icon assets to be shared with Unity UI components.
+To use this style you will need to install the Sprite Editor package **(Windows -> Package Manager -> 2D Sprite)**
 * **Char** icons are rendered using a `TextMeshPro` component.
 This is useful if you prefer to use an icon font.
 To use the HoloLens icon font you will need to create a `TextMeshPro` font asset.

 To change which style your button uses, expand the *Icons* dropdown in the ButtonConfigHelper and select from the *Icon Style* dropdown.